Find a Gout Specialist

 Terms and Conditions

-Horizon is providing this service to help healthcare professionals identify rheumatologists in their area who can prescribe and/or infuse KRYSTEXXA.
+Amgen is providing this service to help healthcare professionals identify rheumatologists in their area who can prescribe and/or infuse KRYSTEXXA.
 These physicians use the full spectrum of therapies available from initial diagnosis to uncontrolled gout.

 No fees have been received by or paid to healthcare professionals for inclusion in this specialist locator directory.
-Inclusion of a healthcare professional in this directory does not represent an endorsement by or a recommendation from Horizon, nor does it imply that the healthcare professional on the list will determine that KRYSTEXXA is right for your patient.
+Inclusion of a healthcare professional in this directory does not represent an endorsement by or a recommendation from Amgen, nor does it imply that the healthcare professional on the list will determine that KRYSTEXXA is right for your patient.

 Patient support

-Horizon By Your Side provides patients with personalized non-medical support once they are prescribed KRYSTEXXA.
+Amgen By Your Side provides patients with personalized nonmedical support once they are prescribed KRYSTEXXA.

 Starting KRYSTEXXA